Dead Bones

 His senior year at Kent boarding school, he got deathly ill with Lyme Disease, while clearing trails for his mountain biking team.
 After a lengthy battle with the illness, he attended The University of Mississippi in 2004.
 In one way or another, he spent the next ten years traveling, studying and learning the craft of writing.

 In his spare time he is passionate about nutrition and CrossFit.
 He likes to write about magical realism, life, spirituality, the ocean and health.
-With his amazing wife, Wiphawan Tate, their children and beagle dog Sugar Magnolia, he divides his time between old Florida and Northern Thailand.
+With his amazing wife, Wiphawan Tate, their children and beagle dog Sugar, he divides his time between St. Augustine, Florida and Wang Thong, Thailand.

 Books